What is Torah Study?

 The Law has been a misused phrase in Christianity, and one I think will cease to be negative if understood in its full context.
 Torah is a word which points to the Teachings within the first five books of the Bible.
 These first five books are what spawned every other Scripture.

-I do believe, without understanding Torah Principles, our life of Discipleship is not as strong as it should be and we short-change our children in respect to a legacy of truth.
+I also believe, without understanding Torah Principles, our life of Discipleship is not as strong as it should be and we short-change our children in respect to a legacy of truth.
 I know that understanding the Torah better, helps us to be better followers of Jesus.

 Academic learning is only one part however, heart understanding and doing is the other.
 To have this true understanding, requires us to know the foundations Jesus took for granted.

-Let’s look at Galatians Chapter 3:1-10 the one verse the Linear Church uses to say the Torah is bad to follow.
+As an Example we will look at Galatians Chapter 3:1-10 the one verse the Linear Church uses to say the Torah is bad to follow.

 1 You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 2 I would like to learn just one thing from you: Did you receive the Spirit by the works of the law, or by believing what you heard?
 3 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?
 4 Have you experienced so much in vain—if it really was in vain?
 5 So again I ask, does God give you his Spirit and work miracles among you by the works of the law, or by your believing what you heard?
 6 So also Abraham “believed God, and it was credited to him as righteousness.”